Nested Multiple Instance Learning with Attention Mechanisms: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we have shown how NMIL with attention mechanisms is advantageous for solving more complex scenarios that MIL cannot, for when dependencies among sets of bags are to be considered.
-Experiments for processing interdependent subsets from images were carried out that strengthen this belief.
-Moreover, NMIL networks can be used in a wide range of applications due to its simplicity and flexibility.
-Finally, the implementation of an attention mechanism helps to clearly identify key instances and inner-bags contained in a set of bags, giving insight into the practical relationship between latent labels and the attention given among different levels.
-Future research should consider the potential effects of NMIL with attention on a full-scale medical imaging dataset more carefully.
+In this paper, we have proposed the NMIA architecture for solving applications that simplistic MI architectures cannot, for when dependencies among sets of bags are to be considered.
+We have presented experiments processing interdependent subsets from images demonstrating the flexibility and improved performance relative to MI.
+Moreover, NMIA can be used in a wide range of applications due to its flexibility.
+Finally, implementing an attention mechanism helps identify key instances and inner-bags contained in a set of bags, giving insight into the practical relationship between latent labels and the attention given among different levels.
+Future research will consider the potential effects of NMIA with attention on a full-scale medical imaging dataset more carefully.